containernet/vim-emu/README.md

 The emulation platform `vim-emu` is developed as part of OSM's DevOps MDG.

+---
-### Acknowledgments
+## Acknowledgments

-This software was originally developed by the [SONATA project](http://www.sonata-nfv.eu), funded by the European Commission under grant number 671517 through the Horizon 2020 and 5G-PPP programs.
+This software was originally developed by the [SONATA project](http://www.sonata-nfv.eu) and the [5GTANGO project](https://5gtango.eu/), funded by the European Commission under grant number 671517 and 761493 through the Horizon 2020 and 5G-PPP programs.

-### Cite this work
+## Cite this work

 If you use the emulation platform for your research and/or other publications, please cite the following paper to reference our work: